Kitware/trame/docs/content/docs/_tmp.md

 Layout in trame are Python classes that have already made the decision on how the main part of a given application should looks like.
 Think, header, content, footer with maybe left drawer.

 From a given layout that the user would pick, it will be the responsability of the user to fill it up with content that match his expectation by using trame.html.* elements.

-## HTML Elements

-HTML elements in trame are just helper for generating HTML content.
-But because they exist as Python objects, users can interact with them simply by setting attributes on them.

-## How to use it

-Trame really aim to be simple and enable anyone to create GUI to a Python based application.
-The fact that the UI is web based should not matter for the user, I guess this could be seen as a add-on bonus in case you want to use your application remotely across the internet.
-But trame can definitely be levarged for local use cases too.

-The anatomy of a trame application should be as follow:

-1. Business logic on what you application is doing
-2. Connect any method that should react to state change (i.e. slider changing a sampling parameter)
-3. Define functions that should be called when someone click or do something in the UI
-4. Pick a layout and fill it with some widgets
-   1. When defining widgets, you could bind states to their model with which initial value they should have.
-   2. When clicking on something, provide the function that should be called
-5. Start your server/application